kwikius/flexible/README.md

 concatenation
 -------------
-Expressions are concatenated simply by sequencing with whitespace
+Expressions are concatenated simply by sequencing with optional whitespace.

 ```
 concat = 'a' 'b' 'c' ; // represents the string "abc"
+concat1 = "abc" ; // alternate form also represents the string "abc"
 ```

 character strings